CNES/Pandora2D/docs/source/userguide/multiscale_mode.rst

 Below are diagrams representing the results at each iteration of the multiscale mode.

 To do this, we used image pyramids created with maricopa images with subsampling factors of 1, 2, and 4.
-We use 3 meshes in a row and 3 meshes in columns and a degree 2 polynomial model.
+We use 3 meshes in a row and 3 meshes in columns and a degree 2 polynomial model (arbitrary model choice).
 The pandora2d configuration is the one in a_segment_mode_pipeline.json.

 For the right pyramid, we shifted the original maricopa left image by: